A Story of Passion

 Maseh Nchang is an accomplished international drummer and therapeutic drumming professional, recognized for founding Trust Drum Circles.
 Originally from the U.S. and influenced by African musical culture during his upbringing in Cameroon, he returned to Ohio in 2017 to earn both a Bachelor’s degree and an MBA from Ohio Dominican University, focusing on Finance, Accounting, and Fine Arts.

 Maseh is dedicated to the therapeutic use of music, having completed training in music therapy and Integrated Community Drum Circle Facilitation in the U.S. and Canada.
-His mission revolves around utilizing rhythm as a universal language of healing, focusing on the mental health benefits of therapeutic drumming.
+His mission revolves around utilizing rhythm as a universal language of healing, focusing on the mental health benefits of therapeutic drumming and its economic development.
 Maseh is also a board member of the Northeast Ohio Healing Arts Alliance.

 Glory Mafor